gboeing/ppde642/syllabus/readme.md

 Readings to be completed prior to class:

   - McKinney.
 2017.
 Python for Data Analysis, 2nd Ed.
-O'Reilly.
 (Ch 5-8)
   - *Optional but important*: if any of the preceding reading feels unfamiliar, first read Ch 1-4
   - *Optional if you haven't used JupyterLab before*: [JupyterLab](https://jupyterlab.readthedocs.io/) user guide "interface" and "notebooks" sections